8 Top Arrondissements to Stay in Paris for First Time Visitors

 Paris has an exceptionally well-designed metro system – no matter where you stay, you are only minutes from a metro stop, which you can take to get around the city.

-That’s a wrap on what I consider to be the best neighborhoods in Paris to stay in!
 If you are going to Paris for the first time, you are really in for a treat, and staying in one of these recommended hotels in one of these recommended arrondissements will only enhance your experience.
 Bon voyage!

 Pin for later!